tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

     3. Go in the **Settings** tab, use the **Load From File** field and choose the image (or image sequence) you want to use as texture.

-    4. In Toonz Raster levels, press the **Preview** button to visualize the texture.
+    4. In Smart Raster levels, press the **Preview** button to visualize the texture.

 .. _texture_mapping:

 Texture Mapping
 ~~~~~~~~~~~~~~~
 Texture mapping is the way the texture is applied to the *lines* or *areas* using the style.
-It's applied differently either if the level is a Toonz Vector or Toonz Raster one:
+It's applied differently either if the level is a Vector or Smart Raster one:

-  - **Toonz Vector**: Texture mapping is performed using the vector stroke parametric coordinates; this means that for *lines* the texture automatically “follows” the stroke's shape and thickness, whether for *areas* the texture image is tiled to cover the area painted with the style.
+  - **Vector**: Texture mapping is performed using the vector stroke parametric coordinates; this means that for *lines* the texture automatically “follows” the stroke's shape and thickness, whether for *areas* the texture image is tiled to cover the area painted with the style.

-  - **Toonz Raster**: Texture mapping is performed using standard mapping coordinates; this means that the texture image is tiled to cover the lines or areas painted with the style.
+  - **Smart Raster**: Texture mapping is performed using standard mapping coordinates; this means that the texture image is tiled to cover the lines or areas painted with the style.

-.. note:: A more powerful texture mapping can be performed by using the **Texture** and **Pinned Texture** special FX (see  :ref:`Toonz Level <toonz_level>`  ).
+.. note:: A more powerful texture mapping can be performed by using the **Texture** and **Pinned Texture** special FX (see  :ref:`Smart Level <toonz_level>`  ).

 .. _texture_settings:

 Texture Settings
 ~~~~~~~~~~~~~~~~
-Textures applied to styles used in Toonz Raster levels allow to set various parameters such as:
+Textures applied to styles used in Smart Raster levels allow to set various parameters such as:

   - **Use As Pattern**, allows to use the brightness of the image to modulate the brightness of the plain Color of the style to which it is applied.